“What’s In YOUR Data Architecture?” Part Two

 The core of any enterprise data architecture is an enterprise data model (EDM).
 No enterprise data architecture exists without an enterprise data model.
 The EDM is an integrated subject-oriented data model defining the essential data produced and consumed across an entire organization.

-• Essential means the data critical to the effective operation and decision-making of the organization.
+• Essential means the data that is critical to the effective operation and decision-making of the organization.
 Few (if any) enterprise data models define all the data within an enterprise.
 Decisions must be made (and revisited) about the scope of enterprise data modeling efforts.
 “Essential” does not mean “common” or “shared.”
 Essential data requirements may or may not be common to multiple applications and projects.
 Some data defined in the enterprise data model may be shared by multiple systems, but other data may be critically important yet created and used within a single system.
 Over time, the enterprise data model should define all data of importance to the enterprise.

 • Integrated means that all of the entities, attributes and rules in the model are defined once, without redundancy.
 The concepts in the model fit together as the CEO sees the enterprise, not reflecting separate and limited functional or departmental views.
-There is only one version of the Customer entity, one Order entity, etc. Every data element also has a single name and definition.
-The data model may also identify common synonyms and important distinctions between different sub-types of the same common business entity.
+There is only one version of the Customer entity, one Order entity, etc. Every data element has a single name and definition.
+The data model may identify common synonyms and important distinctions between different sub-types of the same common business entity.

 • Subject-oriented means the model is divided into commonly recognized subject areas that span across multiple business processes and application systems.
 Subject areas are focused around the most essential business entities.
+Most organizations have between 12 and 25 subject areas; more means the subjects are too-narrowly defined for effective business understanding and usage.

 The goals of the enterprise data model are: